YvesW/client-resizer/README.md

 ![Fully configured position hotkey](docs/img/fully-configured-position-hotkey.png)<br>
 *Tip: you can enable the ``Copy client position`` button to copy the current client position and post it to e.g. notepad.*

+### Contain in screen (snapping back)
+TODO: README STILL NEEDS TO BE ADDED FOR THIS
+- Added a (hacky) option to contain the client in screen: the client will snap back after moving it using shift + Windows + arrow key or after your cursor leaves the menubar (title bar).
+This can either be 'soft' or 'hard' contain in screen.
+Offsets can be added if the client is not in your preferred location.
+Please note that custom chrome needs to be enabled to properly snap the client back to the right position if you are moving the client by dragging the menubar (title bar).

 ## Additional info
 Not tested on macOS or Linux; results may vary.